Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Data and Methods

 To obtain unbiased estimates of generalization performance while tuning hyperparameters, a nested cross-validation strategy was employed.
 Nested cross-validation separates hyperparameter optimization from performance estimation and is particularly important when working with limited positive samples.
 An outer cross-validation loop consisting of five stratified folds repeated five times was used to assess model performance.
 Within each outer training fold, an inner stratified three-fold cross-validation loop was used to perform grid-based hyperparameter optimization \citep{Bergstra2012}.
 For each candidate model, a preprocessing-and-classification pipeline was constructed, consisting of a robust feature scaler followed by the classifier.
 Robust scaling \citep{Huber1981} was chosen to mitigate the influence of outliers and heavy-tailed feature distributions, which are common in exoplanetary and stellar parameters.
 Hyperparameter grids were explored independently for each model, and model refitting within the inner loop was performed using recall as the selection metric.
 For each outer fold, the best-performing estimator identified by the inner loop was evaluated on the held-out validation data, and performance metrics were recorded.

 Performance metrics obtained from the outer cross-validation folds were aggregated to compare the candidate models in a statistically consistent manner.
 Model selection was based primarily on recall, with secondary consideration given to stability across folds and complementary metrics such as balanced accuracy and AUROC.
+This selection criterion reflects the prioritization-oriented formulation of the task, in which the goal is to identify candidates for further study within the heuristic labeling framework.
 Based on this procedure, a single classifier architecture and associated hyperparameter configuration were selected as the supervised baseline.
 This model was subsequently retrained on the full training set using the same preprocessing pipeline.
-The held-out test set was reserved exclusively for final evaluation and was not used during any stage of model election or hyperparameter tuning.
-All quantitative results of the cross-validation experiments, final test-set evaluation, and model comparisons are presented in Section \ref{subsec:res-ml}.
+The held-out test set was reserved exclusively for final evaluation and was not used during any stage of model selection or hyperparameter tuning.